paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-313-commercial-motor-vehicle-operators.md

 (20) The State shall revoke, suspend, or cancel the commercial driver’s license of an individual in accordance with regulations issued by the Secretary to carry out section 31310(g).

-(21) By the date established by the Secretary under section 31309(e)(4), the State shall be operating a commercial driver’s license information system that is compatible with the modernized commercial driver’s license information system under section 31309.
+(21) The State shall operate a commercial driver’s license information system that is compatible with the modernized commercial driver’s license information system under section 31309.

 (22) The State shall report a conviction of a foreign commercial driver by that State to the Federal Convictions and Withdrawal Database, or another information system designated by the Secretary to record the convictions.
 A report shall include—